maid51play/butler/README.md

 Running the app will require you to create a `.env` file to store certain app secrets!
 Trying to run the app without them is a big non-non~

 **The following advice has not been verified to work yet.
-If you try following these instructions and your app doesn't run, it is probably because the README is wrong ^^; Please [submit an issue](/issues/new/choose) so that we can update the README accordingly!**
+If you try following these instructions and your app doesn't run, it is probably because the README is wrong ^^; Please [submit an issue][new-issue] so that we can update the README accordingly!**

 1. In your terminal, generate a secret key base: